HD 151932

+In 1968, Alejandro Feinstein and Osvaldo E. Ferrer announced that HD 151932 is a variable star.
+It was given its variable star designation, V919 Scorpii, in 1981.

 Like most extremely massive stars, HD 151932 is losing mass via its stellar wind.
 The total rate of mass loss is 5e-5 solar mass/yr.
 The multiplicity (i.e., whether the star is a single star or a binary star system) of HD 151932 has not been studied very much.
 A periodic shift in the spectrum with a period of 3.3 days (implying it is a spectroscopic binary) has been noticed, but it may be spurious; the star appears to be a single star but may be orbiting face-on and/or with a lower-mass companion.

 The spectrum of HD 151932 is unusual: part of the He I absorption lines are known to be shifted towards the violet side of the electromagnetic spectrum – this has been interpreted as an expanding stellar shell.
 Related to this is the fact that the Si IV line varies irregularly in radial velocity, the nature of which is largely unknown.
 X-rays have been detected from this star, along with several other Wolf-Rayet stars such as WR 24 and WR 136.